-The level filter is helpful to find classes adequate to your skills and to decide whether or not you should be practicing a certain exercise.
+The level filter is helpful to find classes adequate to your skills and to decide whether you should be practicing a certain exercise.
 Our classes are ranked by the minimum level required, which means that a class is also suitable for any higher skill level than the one suggested.

 Our level filter is only a basic guide to help you navigate our content and assess the general difficulty of a class.
 You should always primarily rely on your better judgment before trying to perform a new exercise.
 You are responsible for evaluating your skills honestly and realistically.
 All levels can be applied to Floor Play, Harnesses and Suspension.

 Minimum of no experience, skills or autonomy at all when practicing an exercise

 Up to basic skills but low confidence and no autonomy when practicing an exercise

 Minimum of fairly confident skills and semi-autonomy when repeating a simple familiar exercise

 Up to very confident skills and semi-autonomy when practicing a simple new exercise

 Minimum of fairly confident skills and semi-autonomy when repeating a difficult familiar exercise